robertsonc2-stack/Uzi-Discord-Bot-Patchs2.0/README.md

 # Uzi-Discord-Bot

-WARNING THIS README FILE IS NOT UP TO DATE DO NOT USE THSI BOT OR THE BOT YOU MAKE
+WARNING THIS README FILE IS NOT UP TO DATE DO NOT USE THIS BOT OR THE BOT YOU MAKE

 A Discord bot featuring a character from Murder Drones Called Uzi Doorman for roleplay interactions.